sintel-dev/Orion/README.md

 # Overview

-Orion is a machine learning library built for _unsupervised time series anomaly detection_.
+Orion is a machine learning library built for *unsupervised time series anomaly detection*.
 With a given time series data, we provide a number of “verified” ML pipelines (a.k.a Orion pipelines) that identify rare patterns and flag them for expert review.

 The library makes use of a number of **automated machine learning** tools developed under [Data to AI Lab at MIT](https://dai.lids.mit.edu/).

-**Recent news:** Read about using an Orion pipeline on NYC taxi dataset in a blog series [here](https://t.co/yIFVM1oRwQ?amp=1), [here](https://link.medium.com/cGsBD0Fevbb) and [here](https://link.medium.com/FqCrFXMevbb).
+**Recent news:** Read about using an Orion pipeline on NYC taxi dataset in a blog series [part 1](https://t.co/yIFVM1oRwQ?amp=1), [part 2](https://link.medium.com/cGsBD0Fevbb) and [part 3](https://link.medium.com/FqCrFXMevbb).

 # Quickstart